milahu/collapseos/recipes/rc2014/eeprom/README.md

 ### Building the binary

-You build the binary by modifying the base recipe's `xcomp` unit.
-This binary is missing 2 things: Addressed devices and the AT28 Driver.

-Addressed devices are at B140.
-If you read that block, you'll see that it tells you to load block 142.
-Open the `xcomp` unit and locate the ACIA driver loading line.
-Insert your new load line after that one.

-Do the same thing with the AT28 driver (B590)

-You also have to modify the initialization sequence at the end of the `xcomp` unit to include `ADEV$`.

-Build again, write `os.com` to EEPROM.
+The binary from the base recipe has almost all it needs to write to EEPROM.
+The only thing it needs is the AT28 driver from B590.
+You could add it to the `xcomp` unit and rebuild, but the driver is so tiny, you're probably better off loading it at runtime.

+If your system has mass storage, it's as easy as a LOAD.
+If it doesn't, you can use `/tools/exec` to send `blk/591` to the RC2014.

 ## Writing contents to the AT28